|Philip Bellafiore||Senior Director of Trading and Export Marketing

 Rick is an accomplished drummer and guitar player who has played in bands since he was a teenager.
 He has a B.A. in Psychology from William Paterson University and grew up in West Caldwell, NJ.

-Stephanie Ragans is Wilmington Paper's National Sales Manager, overseeing the sales team that helps customers and partners recycle and monetize millions of tons of recycled products through WPC's folding carton and converting operations.
-Since joining in 2000, Ragans helped Stuart Lurie launch THE PROGRAM in hundreds of folding carton and converting operations from integrated to non-integrated facilities, reducing environmental impact and creating millions of dollars in value.
+Stephanie Ragans is Wilmington Paper - The Program's National Sales Manager, overseeing the sales team that helps customers and partners recycle and monetize millions of tons of recycled products through Wilmington Paper's folding carton and converting operations.
+Since joining in 2000, Stephanie helped Stuart Lurie launch THE PROGRAM in hundreds of folding carton and converting operations from integrated to non-integrated facilities, reducing environmental impact and creating millions of dollars in value.

 Stephanie manages many of Wilmington Paper's key supplier and customer relationships.
 She plays an integral role in implementing THE PROGRAM, ensuring that the culture, efficiency, communication and revenue enhancement with regard to handling scrap is thriving at each Wilmington Paper partner plant location.